cockroachdb/docs/v2.1/secure-a-cluster.md

 Once you’ve [installed CockroachDB](install-cockroachdb.html), it’s simple to start a secure multi-node cluster locally, using [TLS certificates](create-security-certificates.html) to encrypt network communication.

+{{site.data.alerts.callout_info}}
-{{site.data.alerts.callout_info}}Running multiple nodes on a single host is useful for testing out CockroachDB, but it's not recommended for production deployments.
-To run a physically distributed cluster in production, see <a href="manual-deployment.html">Manual Deployment</a> or <a href="orchestration.html">Orchestrated Deployment</a>.{{site.data.alerts.end}}
+Running multiple nodes on a single host is useful for testing out CockroachDB, but it's not recommended for production deployments.
+To run a physically distributed cluster in production, see [Manual Deployment](manual-deployment.html) or [Orchestrated Deployment](orchestration.html).
+{{site.data.alerts.end}}

 <div id="toc"></div>